rnaudi/metrics/README.md

 ---

-## Beyond strictly linear flows
+## Beyond strictly linear auth flows

 The examples above use a simple linear chain of steps (1 → 2 → 3 → 4 → Success).
-Real systems often have optional steps, retries, and branches (for example, different payment providers).
+Real authentication systems often have optional steps, retries, and branches (for example, different MFA methods).

-This **Journey Flow Metrics** model still applies: you can define multiple flows or subflows, or group several endpoints into a single logical step.
-As long as you can count arrivals $A_i(t)$ and transitions $T_i(t)$ for the paths you care about, you can build dashboards for arbitrary user journeys on top of the same metric-based foundation.
+This **Journey Metrics** model still applies within the login/auth domain: you can define multiple flows or subflows, or group several controllers into a single logical step.
+As long as you can count arrivals $A_i(t)$ and transitions $T_i(t)$ for the auth paths you care about, you can build dashboards for your authentication journeys on top of the same metric-based foundation.

 Because this is based on metrics and tags, flows can naturally span multiple services and components.
-Different services (frontend, API gateway, backend) can all emit metrics with the same `flow` tag; the metrics backend puts them together into a single end-to-end view.
+Different services (frontend, API gateway, backend) can all emit metrics with the same `flow` tag; the metrics backend puts them together into a single end-to-end auth view.

 ## Visualizations